top of page

 Setting Financial Goals That Actually Stick

-We’ve all made financial resolutions before , save more, spend less, “get my money together this year.”
+We’ve all made financial resolutions before: save more, spend less, or “get my money together this year.”
 But without a clear plan, those intentions usually fizzle out by February.

 That’s why setting short-term, mid-term, and long-term financial goals matters.
 When your money has a purpose, it’s easier to stay on track and actually make progress.